-Geographical coordinates and height has the accuracy of equipment: GPS measurement has the level of horizontal precision: H: ± 10 mm + 1 ppm, and vertical V: ± 15 mm + 1 ppm.).
-The NMEA (National Marine Electronics Association) output data format sent from GPS contains GGA records (Global Positioning System Fixed Data) informing about the longitude, latitude and height (above sea level) with 1 mm instrument accuracy.
+Geographical coordinates and height have the accuracy of equipment: GPS measurement has the level of horizontal precision: H: ± 10 mm + 1 ppm, and vertical V: ± 15 mm + 1 ppm.).
+The NMEA (National Marine Electronics Association) output data format sent from GPS contains GGA records (Global Positioning System Fixed Data) informing about the longitude, latitude, and height (above sea level) with 1 mm instrument accuracy.
 GPS sends the data by one per second interval time, finally interpolated due to the magnetometer measurements depending on the setting – usually 0.1 or 0.2 seconds.
 Location data is stored simultaneously with magnetic data and assigned by the time factor synchronous with the magnetic field measurements.
 Then the entire measurement data is transmitted using MagMap2000 software to the hard drive for further processing e.g. transformation of coordinate system from latitude and longitude values in degrees (BLH) to the metric system (UTM).

 Kite aerial photogrammetry and photography

-Katholikon of Ghazali monastery is a basilica built of sandstone in the lower part of the walls and of baked brick in the upper.
+The katholikon of the Ghazali monastery is a basilica built of sandstone, in the lower part of the walls, and of baked brick, in the upper.
 Its orientation does not follow the cardinal directions.
-Inability of determination of the east according to the course of Nile in this area points to the conclusion that the main axis of the church was determined according to the sun movement or astronomical observations.
-On the basis on personal experience of the sun set at Ghazali I would rather acquiesce to the first method.
-The church features all characteristics of Makurian churches:
+Inability of determination of the east according to the course of Nile in this area points to the conclusion that the main axis of the church was determined according to either the sun movement or other astronomical observations.
+On the basis of personal experience of sunset at Ghazali I would rather acquiesce to the first method.

-The apse is entirely filled with synthronon built of baked brick which was covered with lime plaster, the same that was laid on the walls and floor of the church.
+The apse was entirely filled with the synthronon, built of baked brick, and covered with lime plaster of the same kind that was laid on the walls and floor of the church.
 Ancillary rooms on both sides of the apse were accessible from the aisles.
-The entrance to the southern might have been divided off from the aisle by a screen similar to the one in the nave since in there was a pot sunken in the floor of the southern aisle immediately next to the south wall of the church in the line with the screen in the nave.
-Western walls of both rooms were built in lower part of stone and in the upper of baked brick.
-Entrances to them were crowned with the arches which didn’t preserve.
-In the eastern all of the north-western room there was a niche, and there was mastaba built against the northern wall of the apse.
+The entrance to the southern one might have been divided off from the aisle by a screen similar to the one in the nave since there was a pot sunken in the floor of the southern aisle immediately next to the south wall of the church, in the line with the screen in the nave.
+The western walls of both rooms were built in the lower parts of stone, and in the upper – of baked brick.
+The entrances in them had been crowned with arches that did not survive.
+In the eastern wall of the north-western room, there was a niche, and there was a mastaba built against the northern wall of the apse.

-Photos from 2012 season
+Photos from the 2012 season: